chadcooper/sjc-arcuser/article.md

 ![Figure AA.
 Capital Improvement Projects Story Map showing a variety of ongoing Utility sewer projects.](images/cip-viewer-1.png)

-An internal-only AGO web application was also stood up to keep Utility staff informed of current and future CIPs.
+An internal-only AGO web application was also put in place to keep Utility staff informed of current and future CIPs.
 Although simply a viewer, this internal app shows all CIPs and provides full access to data attributes and full-resolution photographs (Figure SS).